A Taste of Honey (band): Biography

+Later career

-Upon moving to Calgary, Alberta, Canada, in the early 1990s to play in local night clubs and to write music for a television production, Kibble married a local music teacher, Anne-Marie LaMonde, in 1993, and become stepfather to her three children, Natalie, Marci and Gregory Pilkington.
-Kibble died in February 1999 of heart failure, at the age of 49.
+Upon moving to Calgary, Alberta, Canada, in the early 1990s to play in local night clubs and to write music for a television production, Kibble married a local music teacher, Anne-Marie LaMonde, in 1993, and became stepfather to her three children, Natalie, Marci and Gregory Pilkington.
+Kibble died on February 23, 1999 of heart failure, at the age of 49.

 Donald Ray Johnson continues to live and play blues in Calgary, where he also married a local.
 Johnson released several blues albums under his own name.
 The following year, Janice-Marie Johnson released her second solo album, Hiatus of the Heart.
 In 2004, Payne and Janice-Marie Johnson reunited for the first time in over twenty years to perform on the PBS specials Get Down Tonight: The Disco Explosion and My Music: Funky Soul Superstars.

+In 1996, Janice-Marie Johnson reformed a new version of A Taste of Honey that included guitarist, Suzanne "Minnie" Thomas.
+The pair worked off and on until Payne's return for a twenty year reunion concert in 2004.

 Janice-Marie Johnson was inducted in the Native American Music Association Hall of Fame in 2008.

 Guitarist Suzanne "Minnie" Thomas died on June 15, 2015, at the age of 60.

+As of 2025, Hazel Payne is a member of The Three Degrees.